-Step 1: Plan.
-Using the Learning Segment Template, develop a plan for a series of three to five content-specific (must be either literacy or mathematics) lessons that occur over multiple days and support the academic and language development needs of your students, including students' use of educational technology.
-Although your sequence of three to five lessons may be part of a longer unit of instruction, your sequence should have a clear starting point and ending point related to a particular learning goal(s).
-Use what you know about your students' assets and learning needs and learning context to plan and teach your lessons based on California Content Standards and/or Curriculum Frameworks and California English Language Development Standards if appropriate, using the content-specific pedagogy of your discipline.

-Learning goal(s) refer to specific statements of intended student attainment of essential concepts, skills, and development.
+- Step 1: Plan.
+Using the Learning Segment Template, develop a plan for a series of three to five content-specific lessons that occur over multiple days and support the academic and language development needs of your students, including students' use of educational technology.
+Although your sequence of three to five lessons may be part of a longer unit of instruction, your sequence should have a clear starting point and ending point related to a particular learning goal(s).\ Use what you know about your students' assets and learning needs and learning context to plan and teach your lessons based on California Content Standards and/or Curriculum Frameworks,\\ using the content-specific pedagogy of your discipline. - \Learning goal(s) refer to specific statements of intended student attainment of essential concepts, skills, and development.
 The learning goal is the heart of assessment for learning and needs to be made clear at the planning stage if teachers are to find assessment for learning authentic and essential for student success.
-Learning goals may include both content-specific goals as well as English language development (ELD) goals.
+Learning goals may include content-specific goals. - \\You must use current California Content Standards and/or Curriculum Frameworks.